StemhubSmarthome/codesmine-docs-en/docs/smartcity/2_IOTbit.md

 <H3>MakeCode editor</H3>

-The MakeCode editor is the official cross-platform editor designed for BBC Mirco:bit, it is available on Web Browser, Mobile and tablets Apps.
+The MakeCode editor is the official cross-platform editor designed for BBC Micro:bit, it is available on Web Browser, Mobile and tablets Apps.
 The Colorful coding block is familiar to who previously used Scratch, providing a simple and clear way to programming on the Micro:bit.<P>
 The editor offer a text-based mode for user to programming using JavaScript rather than drag the blocks<BR>
 [MakeCode](https://makecode.microbit.org/#editor)
 ![auto_fit](images/2_IOT/iot_image13.png)

 <H3>Python editor</H3><P>
 Python is one of the most famous programming language, widely used in school and industry.
 Micro:bit provided an online python editor for user to study and exercise python on Micro:bit.
-User just need to connect Mirco:bit with USB and click the Flash button, the compile and upload progress will be finish automatically. <BR>
+User just need to connect Micro:bit with USB and click the Flash button, the compile and upload progress will be finish automatically. <BR>
 [Python editor](https://python.microbit.org/v/2.0)
 ![auto_fit](images/2_IOT/iot_image14.png)

 ## Quick Start

-<H4>1.Plug the Mirco:bit(with Program) into the the slot</H4><P>
+<H4>1.Plug the Micro:bit(with Program) into the the slot</H4><P>

 >![auto_fit](images/2_IOT/iot_MBsolt.gif)<P>